mechmotum/mechmotum.github.io/content/pages/guide.rst

 instructions on being the MC.

 .. _MC Guide: {filename}/pages/guide-mc-lab-meetings.rst

+At lab meetings we do a quick round of AIOs.
+"AIO" stands for Accomplishments, Issues, and Objectives.
+Be prepared to give a brief updated on:

+- what you or your team accomplished in the previous week,
+- what issues you encountered during that week and would like help with, and finally
+- what your objectives are for the coming week.

 See the `archive of past meetings <{filename}/pages/lab-meetings-archive.rst>`_ for prior topics and examples.